eddycyu/eddycyu/_posts/2020-07-02-how-to-use-bounded-wildcards-java-generics.md

 ---

-This recipe shows how to use bounded wildcards (Java Generics) to implement a _concat()_ method which will append the elements from list2 to list1.
+This recipe shows how to use bounded wildcards (Java Generics) to implement a _concat()_ method which will append the elements from list2 to the end of list1.
 The type of elements contained in list1 and list2 are of different types, but both types are subclasses of the elements contained in the combined list.

 ### Example:
 ```java